 Cotton Fleahoppers and Lygus are the next pests to start monitoring during the fruiting stage of the cotton crop (squaring to bloom).
 This year the crop is developing in some areas exceedingly well whereas a few fields seem to be "slow".
-Several factors are occurring in these problem fields but hopefully the recent rainfall and normal temperatures will solve the problems.
+Several factors are occurring in these problem fields hopefully with the recent rainfall and normal temperatures these will solve the problems.
 Most scouting program fields indicated that thrips are no longer an issue because of growth stage (5th true leaf).
 Conversations with chemical distributors and consultants have indicated that no problems are generally occurring.
-However, due to the lateness of many dryland plantings, these fields should be watched.
+However, due to the lateness of planting of many dryland fields due, those should be watched.
 As the crop reaches the squaring stage, the next pest to be concerned about is the cotton fleahopper.